 Slavery and human trafficking is a truly abhorrent practise which is constantly adapting as wider global forces influence its form and momentum.
 Surrey Satellite Technology Limited (“SSTL”) has prepared this statement, published in accordance with the UK ‘Modern Slavery Act 2015’, relating to our actions and activities to tackle modern slavery during the year ending 31st December 2022.

-In 2008 Airbus bought the majority shareholding from the University of Surrey, allowing SSTL to fulfil its growth potential.
-SSTL Ltd is now a wholly owned subsidiary company within Airbus.
-We are governed by a Board of Directors overseeing our Executive team who manage our 375 staff across two UK locations.
+We have been building world-leading small satellites for 40 years and have earned a reputation as one of the world's premier providers of operational and commercial small satellite programmes.
+SSTL is a wholly owned subsidiary company within Airbus and we are governed by a Board of Directors overseeing our Executive team who manage our 385 staff across two UK locations.

 Our Policies on Anti-Slavery and Human Trafficking

-Our Supply Chain in 2019
+Our Supply Chain in 2022

-This statement has been approved by the SSTL Executive Team and is signed by Philip Brownnett, SSTL’s Managing Director.
+This Statement has been approved by the SSTL Executive Team and is signed by Philip Brownnett, SSTL’s Managing Director.